Thank you for reading our post, please rate this article at the end.

 - Curing of the coat may take up to a week.

-- The product has a thin viscosity, like latex paint.
+- The product has a thin viscosity, similar to that of latex paint.

 2. Liquid Roof RV Roof Coating & Repair 4 Gallon